YooJuno/Structure-for-Motion/README.md

    1. Feature extraction with SIFT
    2. Camera initialization : Find Essential matrix with RANSAC
       1. Suppose canonical camera setup, one camera matrix P = [ I | 0 ] (3x4 Matrix)
-      2. From derivation, there can be 4 possible candidates for P¡¯
+      2. From derivation, there can be 4 possible candidates for Pï¿½ï¿½
-      3. Triangulate 2D point correspondences from first two views, and physically verified P¡¯
+      3. Triangulate 2D point correspondences from first two views, and physically verified Pï¿½ï¿½
 2. Triangulation : Lift 2D points to 3D space using camera matrices
-   1. Given a set of (noisy) matched points : {xi, x¡¯i}
+   1. Given a set of (noisy) matched points : {xi, xï¿½ï¿½i}
-   2. Camera matrices : P, P¡¯
+   2. Camera matrices : P, Pï¿½ï¿½
    3. Estimate the 3D point : X
 3. Structure and motion adjustment (a.k.a.
 Bundle adjustment)